GLOBAL MARKETS-Stocks slip, bonds steady after inflation palpitations | Business

 In Asia, Chinese blue-chips dropped 1.6% after data showing mainland bank lending fell more than expected in December, causing property and consumption sectors to sink.
 MSCI's broadest index of Asia-Pacific shares outside Japan was flat after recording its biggest daily gain in a month on Wednesday.
 Japan's Nikkei lost nearly 1% after surging nearly 2% a day earlier.

 Oil prices ticked lower in commodity markets too, a day after hitting their highest in nearly two months.
-U.S. crude recently fell 0.36% to $82.34 per barrel and Brent was at $84.60, down 0.08% on the day.
+U.S. crude fell 1.36% to $81.52 per barrel and Brent was at $83.86, down 0.96% on the day.

-A softer dollar did not bolster bullion prices, which were weighed down by the prospect of rising rates.
-Spot gold dropped 0.2% to $1,821.24 an ounce.
-(Additional Reporting by Tommy Wilkes in London and Andrew Galbraith in Shanghai; Editing by Tomasz Janowski, Toby Chopra, Jonathan Oatis, Alexandra Hudson)
+A softer dollar did not bolster bullion prices, which were instead weighed down by the prospect of rising rates.
+Spot gold dropped 0.2% to $1,822.08 an ounce.
+U.S. gold futures fell 0.65% to $1,821.20 an ounce.
+(Additional Reporting by Tommy Wilkes in London and Andrew Galbraith in Shanghai; Editing by Tomasz Janowski, Toby Chopra, Jonathan Oatis and Alexandra Hudson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)